Things to do in Oslo

 VisitOSLO/Tord Baklund

-Vigeland Park is a sculpture park in Oslo, Norway.
-It is the world’s largest sculpture park made by a single artist and houses 200 sculptures by Gustav Vigeland.
 The park covers an area of just under 2,000 acres on the peninsula between Lake Akerselva and the freshwater lake Lutvannet in downtown Oslo.
 It attracts over one million visitors annually from all over the world.

-The sculptures are made from granite, with some bronze figures added later in Vigeland’s career and several painted wooden figures.
 The inscriptions are written in Norwegian or English depending on age; many were written for children or families before World War II but have become popular with tourists of all ages who visit during summer when there’s never-ending daylight!

 Oslo Opera House